 To obtain Kerberos credentials for a smart card user for SSH or Screen Sharing SSO

-- Complete all of the steps in Configuring single sign-on for SSH and Screen Sharing and Configuring single sign-on for SSH and Screen Sharing.
+- Complete all of the steps in To configure SSH SSO and To configure Screen Sharing SSO.

 - Insert the user’s smart card into the reader.